How We Print

 What you’re being sold today and being passed off as waterbase silk- screening.

 Inkjet printed/digital printed tee’s first became popular from Mall Kiosks.
-Remember when you’d go to the mall to have you and your BFF’s face printed on the shirt, wait an hour and go pick it up?
+Remember when you’d go to the mall to have you and your BFF’s face printed on the shirt (and grandma and her cat selfie t-shirt), you'd wait an hour and go pick it up?
 That’s inkjet printing.
 Mall Kiosk shirts.

 Inkjet/digital printed tee's are not the same quality because their inks don't have the same properties as Silk Screen Water Base inks do.
 In order for inkjet/digital inks to print, the ink has to be thin enough to get through the small inkjet print nozzle - they do this by not including all the quality ink properties that Silk Screen water base inks do.
 Silk Screen water base inks are so thick you have to use a squeegee to push the inks through the screens due to all the properties in them.
 Do you know what happens when these thin Inkjet/digital inks missing all those quality properties in them do to garment?
 Digital printed tee designs denigrate at a high rate in the washing machine - even washed in cold water, washed inside out, and hung dry.
 That’s why companies selling digitally printed t-shirts tell you to “wash the shirt inside out to preserve the print” because it will wash out and fade exceedingly fast and they know they’re selling a bad product with a short garment life.